Teen Application Process

-After attending a Volunteer Orientation you will be scheduled to have an interview.
-The purpose of the interview is to help us and you become acquainted and decide if you will be accepted to join our volunteer program, as well as determine volunteer placement and schedule.
+Interview: Applicants will be interviewed after attending a volunteer orientation.
+The purpose of the interview is to help the applicant and the Volunteer Recourses staff to become acquainted.
+Acceptance into the program is decided at that time, as well as determine a volunteer assignment and schedule.
 Volunteer assignments and placements are not guaranteed and are based on availability and the outcome of the interview.
 Once the schedule is determined at the interview, it cannot be changed.
-If accepted into the program, you must purchase a uniform immediately following the interview, which includes an NCHS Volunteer polo shirt for $32.
+Accepted applicants are required to purchase a uniform immediately following the interview, which includes an NCHS Volunteer polo shirt for $32.